dvtate/old-yoda/README.md

 >>> $b $a ~ = # now they are both references to the number 8
 ```
  - <b>Strings:</b>
   This is a loosely-typed language.
-Strings are enclosed in double quotes `"` and only need a closing `"` if it would change the meaning without it. (ie - end-of-line automatically adds a '\n' and ends the quote)
+Strings are enclosed in double quotes `"`
  ```tcl
  >>> "hello " "there" + $a = # notice that the `+` operator is overloaded
  >>> $a print